assaf/zombie/README.md

 - Request resources directly, but have Zombie handle cookies, authentication, etc
-- Implement new mechanism for retrieving resources, for example, add new protocols or support new headers
+- Implement new mechanism for retrieving resources, for example, add new protocols or support new headers (see [Pipeline](#pipeline))

 ### The Resources List

-Each browser provides access to its resources list through `browser.resources`.

-The resources list is an array of all resources requested by the browser.
-You can iterate and manipulate it just like any other JavaScript array.
+Each browser provides access to the list of resources loaded by the currently open window via `browser.resources`.
+You can iterate over this list just like any JavaScript array.

-Each resource provides four properties:
+Each resource provides three properties:

 - `request`   - The request object
 - `response`  - The resource object (if received)
-- `error`     - The error received instead of response
+- `error`     - The error generated (no response)

 The request object is based on the [Fetch API Request object](https://fetch.spec.whatwg.org/#request-class).